kiana1317/particle_filter_project/README.md

 ### Noise
 How you will incorporate noise into your particle filter.
 </br>
-There are a few ways we can incorporate noise into our particle filter.
-The first is that we can include noise in our motion update model, where we update the pose of each particle using not only the velocities from the odometry messages, but we also include some random drifts in the positions.
-This way, when we do resampling with replacement, if particles are selected multiple times, then these particles will drift away from each other, making more particles close to each other, to let us explore the space better.
-Another way we can incorporate noise into our model is to use a model, like the gaussian model, that updates the weights of the particles according to the formula for a gaussian, p(e_k) = (1/sqrt(2 pi sigma)) exp(-e_k^2 / 2 sigma^2), where sigma^2 is the variance of the gaussian.
-This will let us assume that the sensor returns are noisy returns.
-Another way we can incorporate noise into our particle filter is that we can choose to not only throw away particles that have almost zero weight, but we can also throw away particles with some probability that is a function of its weight, so that low weight particles are removed with much higher probability than high weight particles.
+Some of our plans for incorporating noise includes, accounting for noise in our motion update model with drifting, using the Gaussian Model when updating weights, and by removing low weight particles as well as those with zero weights.

 </br></br>
-We already mentioned that we will test the motion model noise by first setting the noise to be zero, and verifying that the particles move according to the twist messages, then using small noise to the motion, verifying that the particles are close to the zero noise case.
+As mentioned previously, we will test the motion model noise by first setting the noise to be zero, and verifying that the particles move according to the twist messages, then using small noise to the motion, verifying that the particles are close to the zero noise case.
 For resampling we can verify that only low probability particles are thrown away and that the number of high probability particles is much higher than those of lower probability.
-We will test each function separately before incorporating them into larger functions.

 ## Timeline
 By February 2nd, we plan to finish the following functions: initialize_particle_cloud(), update_particles_with_motion_model(), and update_particle_weights_with_measurement_model().
 Moreover, by February 9th, we finish the remaining functions: resample_particles(), normalize_particles(), and update_estimated_robot_pose().